python-bugzilla/python-bugzilla/man/bugzilla.rst

 DESCRIPTION
 ===========

-**bugzilla** is a command-line utility that allows access to the XML-RPC interface provided by Bugzilla.
+**bugzilla** is a command-line utility for interacting with a Bugzilla instance over REST or XMLRPC.

 |
 | *command* is one of: